beeware/.github/CONTRIBUTING.md

-If you've got your own idea for something, or if you don't see any tickets, or you want to be mentored on a ticket, or you aren't sure how to proceed, contact the project maintainers on Twitter or Gitter.
+If you've got your own idea for something, or if you don't see any tickets, or you want to be mentored on a ticket, or you aren't sure how to proceed, contact the project maintainers on Twitter or Discord.
 The project maintainers love collaborating, especially with new contributors, and will gladly answer any questions or walk you through any problems you may encounter.